Gone With The....

 Reese Campbell

 Great point!
-It reminds me of Creative Thinking from another book I read.
+It reminds me of Iterative Design from another book I read.

 Drew Parker